davimnz/gsl-iot-project-2022/README.md

   - Gabriel Henrique Gobi (ITA)
   - Thiago Lopes de Araujo (ITA)

+## Motivation

+Natural disasters happen every year in tropical countries like Brazil and Mexico.
+In these situations, it is hard to seek for victims, since the terrain becomes difficult to seek (e.g., covered with mud in a flood or with rubble in a earthquake), and no internet connectivity is present.
+Therefore, we aim to develop a reliable computational infrastructure to help the victims of natural disasters, so they can inform its situation and position through a mobile application.

 ## About The Project

 This project consists in, during a natural disaster and through a mobile application, provide the users with an interface in which they provide their location, the level of danger their on as a basic text message.
 Through an MQQT client connected in a drone, for example, the data will be sent through several of these drones, redirecting the signal of each person to the local Crisis Management Center.
-This data (once processed and aggregated to a database) will be displayed in a dashboard in which the operators of the CMC will be able to see all of the signals and work on rescue operations.
+This data (once processed and aggregated to a database) will be displayed in a dashboard in which the operators of the Crisis Manegement Center will be able to see all of the signals and work on rescue operations.

-### Motivation
-The motivation for this project is to provide users and operators with a reliable infrastructure capable of dealing with the consequences caused by natural disasters, specifically floods and earthquakes from differentes geographic locations like Mexico or Brazil.

-### Project Requirements and User Stories
+## Project Requirements and User Stories
-To see the project requirements and the user stories, check the kanban board: https://github.com/users/davimnz/projects/1
+To see the project requirements and the user stories, check the [Kanban board](https://github.com/users/davimnz/projects/1) in the projects session of the repository.

-### Installation
+## Installation

 1. `git clone https://github.com/davimnz/gsl-iot-project-2022.git`